 This post is also available in: Svenska

 Flu vaccines are offered to all pregnant women in Sweden.
-Learn why and the pros and cons of vaccinations against influenza during pregnancy.
+In this blog, we write about why flu vaccines are offered to all pregnant women and the pros and cons of vaccinations against influenza during pregnancy.

 Pregnant women are at increased risk of severe flu